ajinshanid/Amazon-Sales-Performance-Profitability-Analytics/README.md

 ### Data Analysis Using Python, SQL (Snowflake), and Power BI

 ## Overview
-This project analyzes Amazon sales data to uncover revenue concentration, profitability trends, and shipment dependency risks.
-Key findings show that sales are heavily driven by major cities, profitability peaks mid-year, and 44% of shipments rely on a single carrier.
-Strong profit margins (~49%) indicate operational efficiency and suggest potential for strategic expansion into mid-tier regions and high-value product categories.
-The goal is to transform raw data into insights that support decisions in marketing, inventory planning, and logistics strategy.
+Analysis shows that revenue is concentrated in major cities, profits rise seasonally, and operations rely heavily on a single logistics provider.
+With profit margins nearing nearly half of total revenue, the business is positioned to pursue growth in additional regions and product segments.

 ## 1. Business Objective
 The analysis aims to: